Basic Information about Air Quality FIPs

 What is a FIP?

-EPA is required to develop a FIP if a state fails to submit an implementation plan, or if the plan does not fully comply with the NAAQS.
+EPA is required to develop a FIP if a state fails to submit a complete implementation plan, or if EPA disapproves a plan as not meeting Clean Air Act requirements.
 EPA may also develop a FIP for tribal lands if a tribe elects not to develop their own implementation plan, as appropriate.

 Current FIPs around the Nation